Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: and dual symmetries in 1+1D Ising model

-As a model with the non-invertible gravitational anomaly characterized by 2+1D $Z_2$ topological order, its partition functions has four-components.
-For such $m$-condensed boundary (with $|J|<h$), the four-component partition functions are given by \cite{JW190513279}
+Eqn. (\ref{tIsing}) is a $m$-condensed boundary of 2+1D $Z_2$ topological order.
+Its partition function has four-components.
+For such $m$-condensed boundary (with $|J|<B$), the four-component partition function is given by (after shifting the ground state energy density to zero)\cite{JW190513279}

 Here